MarkHanoteau/MarkHanoteau.github.io/assets/2021-06-07-Agile-Leadership.md

+How do you scale leadership without adding boxes on the org chart?

 Teams and organizations depend on people-first leadership for real Agility.
 Reflect for a moment: How would you characterize the approach to leadership in your organization?

 Over the years, a certain model of Agile leadership has evolved.
 It is based on the servant leadership approach, which realizes that it’s complex human beings (not controllable “resources”) who produce business results.